realraum/noc/ansible/README_vault.md

    - select "RSA and RSA" as kind (should be option: 1)
    - set keysize to: 4096
    - set key expiration to: 2y
-   - set Real name and eMail adress
+   - set Real name and eMail address
    - set a passphrase for the key (please use a strong passphrase!!!)
 ```

-This command prints the fingerprint and other inforamtion about the newly
+This command prints the fingerprint and other information about the newly
 generated key.
 In the line starting with pub you can find the key ID.
 This
 ID can be used to uniquely identify your key.
 Here is a sample output: